json-schema-org/website/pages/learn/glossary.md

 Said more plainly, whether a particular value is a subschema or not depends on its precise location within a parent schema, as interpretation of the value depends on the defined behavior of the keyword(s) it lives under.

 Subschemas may themselves contain sub-subschemas, though colloquially one generally uses the term "subschema" regardless of the level of nesting, further clarifying which larger schema is the parent schema whenever needed.

+### tooling

+A JSON Schema tool (or colloquially "tooling") is any software application or library for working with or evaluating schemas in some way that does not contradict the JSON Schema specification.

+The following are considered tools:

+- a validator library
+- a CLI validator
+- a schema or code generator
+- a UI form generator

+Applications which use JSON Schema internally without exposing that functionality in some way, for example, validating configuration files or web requests, are not considered tooling.

 ### vocabulary